Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Women also wore pillbox hats, flat hats (like a beret), and small brimmed hats similar to men's hats.

-Perfume was popular for both men and women and almost necessary at a time when bathing was a rare occurrence.
+Perfume was popular for both men and women and almost necessary at a time when bathing was rare.

 Costume and Styles: The Evolution of Fashion From Early Egypt to the Present by Henny Harald Hansen: E.P.
 Dutton & Co.